 - Bridge on the River Kwai & Historic Railway Tour

 Dishes are designed to be brought to the table and shared with rice, although westerners sometimes prefer to have their own individual dishes which is perfectly fine too.
-There is also two set menu options (starting from 1,300++ baht per person) for diners who are unaccustomed to Thai cuisine and would like to put their trust in the hands of the capable kitchen.
+There are also three tasting menu options (starting from 3,100++ baht per person) for diners who are unaccustomed to Thai cuisine and would like to put their trust in the hands of the capable chefs.

-To start, an amuse bouche of chilli paste (nam prik) and Vietnamese mint laid on a slice of rose apple was a delight of different textures with some bold use of spice – the perfect start.
-Signature entrees include some delicately constructed rice crackers topped with minced duck flavoured with curry powder and nutmeg (280 baht) and a ground salmon Thai salad with balls of watermelon, crispy shallots, coconut and betel leaves (320 baht).
+Signature entrees include some delicately constructed rice crackers topped with minced duck flavoured with curry powder and nutmeg and ground salmon Thai salad with balls of watermelon, crispy shallots, coconut and betel leaves.
 These dishes have been designed with taste and texture in mind, with the bountiful fresh herbs adding crunch to the taste.
-The spice is never eye watering, which depending on your outlook can be good or bad.
-However, personally I prefer chilli to really kick when it’s supposed to.
+The spice is never eye watering, rather layered in flavours which brings out the carefully balanced herbs and spices.

 Paste Restaurant Bangkok